wharfkit/website/src/lib/docs/ContractKit/TableMethod.md

 ## Usage

-The `table` method can be called and the only required argument that must be passed is the name of the table as defined in the [ABI](/docs/antelope/abi).
+When the `table` method is called, the only required argument that must be passed is the name of the table as defined in the [ABI](/docs/antelope/abi).

 ```typescript
 const table = contract.table("table_name")